swimmingly/swimmingly.github.io/_pages/other/overview.md

 High intelligence and joy in living, also lost with trauma, return along with power.

-#### autonomous infrastructure
+##### autonomous infrastructure

 Freedom requires material independence.
-But we have been enslaved both physically and psychically.

-We have physically depended on state-controlled centralized infrastructure.
+But we have physically depended on state-controlled centralized infrastructure.
 Infrastructure consists of basic life support systems: water (supply and runoff), waste, electricity, heating, transportation.
-Infrastructure, not defense, is the biggest, most pervasive activity of the centralized state, its main reason for being, and its life-and-death power over us.
+Infrastructure, not defense, is the biggest, most pervasive activity of the centralized state, the cause of its persistence, and its life-and-death power over us.

-We have become psychically dependent on electronic technology.
-It is a new universal drug, like coffee.

 So we will use our restored intelligence and power to replace centralized infrastructure with autonomous infrastructure.
 It is onsite, simple, repairable, replaceable without political compromise.
 New abilities, knowledge, and skills will reinforce independence.
 Likewise, we will replace the system's secondary services: money, education, medicine, etc.

 Society remains stable.
 The centralized state shrinks gradually as fewer people depend on it.

-Disclosure of state secrets will occur as people demonstrate capacity for truth.
+Disclosure of its secrets will occur as people demonstrate capacity for truth.

 ### attitude